stu-bell/singalong/README.md

 1. `npm run build`

 Build is output to the `singalong` folder.
-If using a local server, run from the parent folder of the singalong app and navigate to the path `/singalong` in the browser.
+If using a local server, run from the parent folder of the singalong folder and navigate to the path `/singalong` in the browser.